jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 It may also be necessary to have dedicated guidance on how systems design and architecture affects security.
 The sole consideration of communications security aspects in designing Internet protocols may lead to accidental or increased impact of security issues elsewhere.
 For instance, allowing a participant to unnecessarily collect or receive information may be lead to a similar effect as described in {{RFC8546}} for protocols: over time, unnecessary information will get used with all the associated downsides, regardless of what deployment expectations there were during protocol design.

-The rest of this memo is organized as follows. {{situationanalysis}} analyzes the situation, with respect to communications security in {{commsec}}, beyond it {{beyondcommsec}}, and in {{examples}} looks at a number of real-world examples.
+The rest of this memo is organized as follows. {{situationanalysis}} makes some observations about the situation, with respect to communications security and beyond.
+The section also provides a number of real-world examples.

-{{reale2e}} discusses how the authors believe the Internet threat model should evolve, and what types of threats should be seen as critical ones and in-scope. {{guidelines}} will also discuss high-level guidance to addressing these threats.

-{{changes}} outlines the author's suggested future changes to RFC 3552 and RFC 7258 and the need for guidance on the impacts of system design and architecture on security.
+{{analysis}} discusses some high-level implications that can be drawn, such as the need to consider what the "ends" really are in an "end-to-end" communication.

+{{actions}} discusses the potential remedies, both from the point of view of a system design, as well as from the point of IETF procedures and recommended analysis procedures when designing new protocols.
+For instance, {{guidelines}} will also discuss high-level guidance to addressing these threats, and {{changes3552}} suggests some potential changes to the definition of the IETF's "Internet Threat Model".
+It is also apparent that the dangers posed by pervasive monitoring need to be taken in a broader light, given the evolution of the threats beyond communications security.

 Comments are solicited on these and other aspects of this document.
 The best place for discussion is on the arch-discuss list (https://www.ietf.org/mailman/listinfo/Architecture-discuss).
-This memo acts also as an input for the IAB retreat discussion on threat models, and it is a submission for the IAB DEDR workshop (https://www.iab.org/activities/workshops/dedr-workshop/).

-Finally, {{otherwork}} highlights other discussions in this problem space and {{concl}} draws some conclusions for next steps.
+Finally, {{concl}} draws some conclusions for next steps.

-# Situation Analysis {#situationanalysis}
+# Observations {#situationanalysis}

 ## Improvements in Communications Security {#commsec}